 - Working with integrity as one team, while celebrating the region’s diversity; and

 - Staying in the forefront of the industry through education, innovation, efficiency, and creativity.

 As a regional wastewater treatment agency, the Agency provides sewage utility services to seven contracting agencies under the Chino Basin Regional Sewage Service Contract: the cities of Chino, Chino Hills, Fontana, Montclair, Ontario, Upland, and Cucamonga Valley Water District (CVWD) in the city of Rancho Cucamonga.

-Contracting and Retail Agency Websites:
+Customer Agency Websites: